Last modified: Aug 13, 2024

 Audi e-tron battery cooling circuits

-In this 1000km test by Bjørn Nyland, the BMW i50 has a problem with overheating after charging and reduced the available power.
+In this 1000km test by Bjørn Nyland, the BMW i50 has a problem with overheating after charging and reduced available power.

 Most sold EVs globaly